danielolivaresr/react/README.md

-# 🚀 My First React App
+# 🚀 React-learning

-Hey there! 👋
-Let's learn some React!💻✨
+Currently learning React in order to build dynamic and responsive web applications that provide seamless user experiencies! ⚛️
 ---

 ## 🛠️ Technologies Used